jooray/imap-readlater/README.md

 Setup
 -----

-1. Check prerequisities, we need activesupport, activerecord and sqlite3 (yes, I should learn to use bundler)
+1. Check prerequisities, we need these gems: activesupport activerecord sqlite3 highline (yes, I should learn to use bundler)
 2. Edit at least config/imap.yml.
 It needs to see your incoming mail folder (archive, backup) and especially your sent folder.
 3. run this: